A Level PoliticsEdexcel (2 Years)

 A level Politics will appeal to those who want to discover answers to fundamental questions such as ‘How can we live together without resorting to violence?’, ‘Who has the power to make decisions in society?’ and ‘Why is there a ‘participation crisis’ in UK politics?’

-The Politics A level will cover a broad range of topics to reflect the national, ideological dimensions of the subject.
+The Politics A level will cover a broad range of topics to reflect the national, global and ideological dimensions of the subject.
 Domestically and global, the course will focus on government and political participation in the UK, together with our relationship with the EU.
 Core ideologies (including conservatism, socialism and liberalism) will also be covered in order to explore many of the theories underpinning the UK and other political systems.
 Global politics will be investigated too, including topics such as power and human rights.

 The two year course will develop your skills of analysis and evaluation.
 You will need to express yourself well on paper and think critically and logically.
 You will take three written exams at the end of the second year.
 There is no coursework in Politics.